 New York weather is more extreme.
 The winters are freezing cold with a lot of snow, and those few weeks in December will have you glued to your bed.
 Then again, summers are extremely hot and they make you wish you could spend all your time under the AC unit.
 But you can’t because you have so much stuff to do.
 And you have to spend those hot sweaty days on the subway, surrounded by hot and sweaty homeless people who haven’t showered since last year.
 Sounds fun!

 On the other hand, New York is the city with more sunny days.
-If it’s sunny in London, everyone is in a good mood and they want to go to the park.
+If it’s sunny in London, everyone is in a good mood and they want to go to the park or relax at a beach.
 Overcast is the norm there, so even if it’s not raining, the boring clouds will keep the sunlight away.

 Which city has better food, New York or London?
 Well, that depends on what your culinary preferences are.

-New York is a fast paced city and it dominates in terms of fast food and street vendors.
+New York is a fast-paced city and it dominates in terms of fast food and street vendors.
 Anything you can eat on the go is very popular in NYC, which means lots of competition.
-Bagels, hot dogs, pizza slices – if you can eat it with one hand on the subway, you bet that it tastes awesome in New York.
+Bagels, hot dogs, pizza slices – if you can eat it with one hand on the subway, you bet that it tastes awesome in New York city.

 But that’s just one side of the culinary experience in NYC.
 The Big Apple also boasts 76 Michelin-starred restaurants, compared to London’s 70.
 If you’re really into fine dining, you will have more options in New York.
 By the way, those numbers change often!